 One of the stronger goat’s cheese substitutes, feta has a strong, tangy, salty taste and a certain richness and softness to it, while its consistency is rather crumbly.

-With a solid, hard, crumbly texture, cotija is nowhere near goat’s cheese.
-In terms of taste, they are both salty, tangy and quite bold.
+With a solid, hard, crumbly texture, cotija has a very different texture compared to goat cheese.
+However, in terms of taste, they are both salty, tangy and quite bold.
 It’s really more similar to parmesan cheese, come to think of it!

 5. Ricotta Cheese